 Generally speaking, why do women tend to be good listeners compared to men?
 I’m sure you’ve encountered more women than men with good listening and communication skills.
-Why is that?
+What’s behind the communication differences between genders?

 In the article How men and women perceive the world differently, we looked at the differences in the visual perceptions of men and women.